clojurewerkz/monger.docs/articles/connecting.md

 The maximum wait time in milliseconds that a thread may wait for a connection to become available.
 A value of 0 means that it will not wait.
 A negative value means to wait indefinitely.

+**NB!** Mongo-javadriver newer than *2.11*, a negative value is not anymore accepted  and it will raise *IllegalArgumentException*:

+`IllegalArgumentException Minimum value is 0  com.mongodb.MongoClientOptions$Builder.maxWaitTime (MongoClientOptions.java:115)`

 #### :connect-timeout (default: 0)